Successful applicants - Round 1

 Key program information

-The Aboriginal and Torres Strait Islander Arts Development Fund (the Fund) provides one-off grants to support the development and presentation of new creative performing arts work by Queensland-based Aboriginal and Torres Strait Islander individuals, arts companies, groups and organisations, and promote exceptional arts and cultural work to wider audiences and markets.
-It also seeks to connect exceptional visual artists and their work to international audiences and markets.
+The Aboriginal and Torres Strait Islander Arts Development Fund (the Fund) provides one-off grants to support the development and presentation of new creative performing arts work by Queensland-based Aboriginal and Torres Strait Islander individuals, arts companies, groups and organisations.
+It also seeks to connect exceptional visual artists and fashion and textile artists and their work to national and international audiences and markets.

-The Fund will support the delivery of the priorities of Queensland’s Time to Shine: A 10-year arts and cultural strategy including maximising economic opportunities for Aboriginal and Torres Strait Islander creatives.
+The Fund will support the delivery of the Queensland’s Time to Shine: A 10-year arts and cultural strategy priorities including maximising economic opportunities for Aboriginal and Torres Strait Islander creatives.

-Read about the key information for this funding program, including applicant definitions and eligibility criteria.
-You must also read our General Funding Guidelines and Frequently Asked Questions (FAQs) before submitting an application.
+You should also read our General Funding Guidelines and Frequently Asked Questions (FAQs) before submitting an application.

-The Aboriginal and Torres Strait Islander Arts Development Fund is administered by Arts Queensland, Department of Education, across two streams for eligible projects.
+The Aboriginal and Torres Strait Islander Arts Development Fund is administered by Arts Queensland, Department of Education, across three streams for eligible projects.

 The Fund is open to Aboriginal and Torres Strait Islander peoples only.
 For the purposes of this Fund, an Aboriginal and Torres Strait Islander organisation is at least 50% owned and led by Aboriginal and Torres Strait Islander peoples, who have formal authority to make decisions in the operations and governance of the organisation.